 7. Relevant documents

 Aside from registering as a food business, there are also some other legal requirements to sell food from home to the public.
 The following documents help to keep your operation moving smoothly and protects both you and the public from any risks of hazards.

-HACCP Plan - Shows you have a system in place for how your food is transported, stored and cooked.
+HACCP Plan - This shows you have a system in place for how your food is transported, stored and cooked.
 Download a template here at the Food Standards Agency.

 Level 2 Food & Hygiene Certificate - A day course online or at your local college.
 This ensures you understand the risks associated with transporting, storing and cooking foods.

 Public Liability Insurance - This covers you for any third-party claims by the public against your business.

-Risk Assessment - Shows you have a record and understand the risks associated with your operation (heat from cookers and trip hazards).
+Risk Assessment - This shows you have a record and understand the risks associated with your operation (heat from cookers and trip hazards).
 Download a free template here at the Health & Safety Executive.

 Food Allergy Information - In the UK you have 14 food allergens.
 You, therefore, have to list them as products you use or may have come into contact with your cooking process.
 A list of all 14 food allergens can be found here on the Food Standards Agency website.